laixintao/iredis/iredis/data/commands/zadd.md

 @integer-reply, specifically:

-* The number of elements added to the sorted sets, not including elements already existing for which the score was updated.
+* The number of elements added to the sorted set, not including elements already existing for which the score was updated.

 If the `INCR` option is specified, the return value will be @bulk-string-reply:

-* the new score of `member` (a double precision floating point number), represented as string.
+* The new score of `member` (a double precision floating point number) represented as string, or `nil` if the operation was aborted (when called with either the `XX` or the `NX` option).

 @history